The author at Hampton Court Palace.

 Alison Weir with Dr. David Starkey

-As I look back over the past 4 years and indeed 25 years in travel, why was this “group” tour the pinnacle of my career?
+As I look back over my past 25 years in travel, why was this “group” tour the pinnacle of my career?
 Simple — it combined my passions, with the best of everything — not the most luxurious, but the best and there is a difference.

 Authors Nicola Tallis and Sarah Gristwood onboard H.M.
 Yacht Britannia

 The “Six Wives of Henry VIII” tour traveled around Tudor sites in Great Britain and gave us access to sites few can ever experience.
 I am still awed by the chance to spend time with Alison and her friends, who number the finest authors and historians in the world.
 Sitting at dinner in Hever Castle’s (Anne Boleyn’s childhood home) private dining hall beside Alison and Dr.Starkey as they debate some new finds in Tudor history was a dream.
-The authors we met included the effervescent Sarah Gristwood, Nicola Tallis, Siobhan Clarke from the Historic Royal Palaces staff, Dr. David Starkey, Elizabeth Norton, Dr. Tracy Borman and Mavis Cheek.
+The authors we met included the effervescent Sarah Gristwood, Nicola Tallis, Kate Williams, Tracy Borman, Helen Rappaport, Siobhan Clarke, Dr. David Starkey, Elizabeth Norton, and Mavis Cheek.
 The privilege of meeting and dining with so many of the leading historic authors of our day was my ultimate luxurious experience.